sai-anw/linkedin/github/post/sample1.md

 ### 🙏 Grateful for the Opportunity

-A sincere thank you to **AppNetWise, my manager, and the entire team** for providing this valuable learning opportunity and encouraging continuous learning.
+A sincere thank you to **Team AppNetWise** for providing this valuable learning opportunity and encouraging continuous learning.

 The past three weeks have given me a stronger foundation, new perspectives, and greater confidence to apply these concepts in practical projects.